-Eyeglasses are believed to have been invented in Italy in the year 1289, although the actual identity of the inventor is unknown.
-Originally, these glasses were worn by scholars and monks.
-They had no temples (side pieces)and were simply held in front of the eyes or balanced on the nose.
-The glasses themselves were framed in leather, and this style was worn until 1452 when the production of books and the increase in literate citizens demanded new designs and mass production.
+The first wearable eyeglasses were invented in Italy in the late 13th century, although the actual identity of the inventor is unknown.
+Initially, these glasses were worn by scholars and monks.
+They had no temples (side pieces) and were simply held in front of the eyes or balanced on the nose.
+The glasses themselves were framed in leather, and this style was worn until 1452, when the production of books and the increase in literate citizens demanded new designs and mass production.

 The 1700s

-The next point of extensive development for eyeglasses occurs in the 1700s.
-In this century, eyeglasses were developed to include the temples that secure the frames over the ears.
+The next point of extensive development for eyeglasses occurred in the 1700s.
+In this century, eyeglasses included temples to secure the frames over the ears.
 They were also made by hand.

 Common Styles

-These particular style of glasses were characterized by the long temple pieces that extended over the ears.
-They were called wig spectacles because of their popularity among men who wore wigs.
+• Wig Spectacles: This particular style of glasses was characterized by the long temple pieces that extended over the ears.
+They were called wig spectacles because they had a loop on the temple ends to be inserted into a wig.
+These glasses were popular among men of higher classes—some wore them as a symbol of status rather than out of necessity.

 The 1800s